Arp History, Family Crest & Coats of Arms

 The surname Arp was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1200 when Matthew Yrp held estates.

-Important Dates for the Arp family
+Early History of the Arp family

 This web page shows only a small excerpt of our Arp research.
 Another 88 words (6 lines of text) covering the years 1332, 1455, and 1487 are included under the topic Early Arp History in all our PDF Extended History products and printed products wherever possible.